mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 **Why a swarm cannot use an interactive prompt.** For one agent, "ask the user Y/N" works fine - that is what your `AskUserQuestionTool` does.
-For six agents running concurrently, you get six modal prompts racing for one terminal, and a human who becomes the bottleneck the parallelism was supposed to remove. jcode solves this with rules evaluated per call plus modes that pre-authorize whole classes of action (`docs/SAFETY_SYSTEM.md`).
-Rules scale; prompts do not.
+For six agents running concurrently, you get six modal prompts racing for one terminal, and a human who becomes the bottleneck the parallelism was supposed to remove.

+**This is deliberately NOT what `docs/SAFETY_SYSTEM.md` does.** That document describes jcode's real safety layer for *unmonitored single-agent* use (ambient mode): a two-tier auto-allowed/requires-permission classifier backed by a persistent **review queue** and notification channels (email, SMS, desktop, webhook) so a human can approve or deny asynchronously.
+That shape assumes one agent and one pending decision at a time - it does not scale to six agents each blocking on a human reviewer simultaneously, which is exactly the bottleneck above.
+So this step builds something different on purpose: a synchronous, no-human-in-the-loop rule engine, evaluated per call, with rules strict enough that "requires permission" isn't a real tier - actions are either allowed or refused outright.
+Rules scale to a swarm; a review queue does not.

 **What to write:**